kivy/kivy/doc/sources/guide/basic.rst

 -----------------------
 To run the application, follow the instructions for your operating system:

-For Windows, Linux, OS X, or the RPi.
+For Windows, Linux, macOS, or the RPi.
 From the :ref:`terminal<command-line>` where you installed Kivy simply run::

     python main.py